 The Chief Rabbi’s Etz Chaim Project

-The Etz Chaim project, a new initiative of the Chief Rabbi’s Centre for Rabbinic Excellence (CRE), presents brilliant opportunities for young men and women who are experienced Madrichim (leaders) to enhance Jewish life in communities across the UK.
+The Etz Chaim project, an initiative of the Chief Rabbi’s Centre for Community Excellence (CCE), presents brilliant opportunities for young men and women who are experienced Madrichim (leaders) to enhance Jewish life in communities across the UK.

 For more information, or to arrange an Etz Chaim team of Madrichim to come to your community, please call 02083436309 or email email@example.com

 The role of a Madrich selected for an Etz Chaim trip comes with a certain amount of privilege and responsibility.
 Their involvement can make a real difference to communities, through the special ruach and meaningful Jewish experiences they create.

 Madrichim selected for the Chief Rabbi’s Etz Chaim project are those who can exemplify a Torah-true way of life, whilst having the maturity and sensitivity to know how best to impart their Jewish knowledge and enthusiasm.

 These are young men and women who have abundant enthusiasm, relish the opportunity to share their Jewish knowledge and are keen to hone their leadership skills.

 The Etz Chaim project presents a perfect way to harness and further develop these strengths.